reynard-testing/reynard/util/experiments/README.md

 |- benchmarks/ # (the different benchmark systems)
 ```

-To use Reynard for the experiments, ensure this repository is checked out locally, and that its built and installed:
+To use Reynard for the experiments, ensure this repository is checked out locally and that it's built and installed:

 ```sh
 cd <emtpy experimentation directory>